zjw19970816/academic-kickstart/content/home/demo.md

 {{% alert note %}}
 This homepage section is an example of adding [elements](https://sourcethemes.com/academic/docs/writing-markdown-latex/) to the [*Blank* widget](https://sourcethemes.com/academic/docs/widgets/).

-Backgrounds can be applied to any section.
+grounds can be applied to any section.
 Here, the *background* option is set give a *color gradient*.

 **To remove this section, delete `content/home/demo.md`.**
 {{% /alert %}}